Lectio Divina

 Listen – hear the Word of God.
 5-6 minutes read it over slowly to yourself a few times.
 As you read then listen for a word or phrase that attracts you.
 Sit in silence repeating the word or phrase in your head.
 If you hear nothing, don’t worry.

 Group – Respond, if you feel like it.
-Just the word or phrase that attracts you – or discomforts you – for now.
+Just the word or phrase.

 Group – Respond, if you feel like it.
-Just a word or sentence is fine e.g. family, work, church, social activity.
-All of your sentences should begin with I. It is not about what God is saying to us or what Jesus said to his disciples or the Pharisees.
+Just a word or sentence is fine.
+It could be about your family, work, church, social activity, study etc. All of your sentences should begin with I. It is not about what God is saying to us or what Jesus said to his disciples or the Pharisees.
 It is what God is saying to me, now.

 As you read the passage for the third time ask God what is being asked from you in this particular context.
 What is it that you need to do as a result of what God is saying to you in this word or phrase?

 Anything that we hear from another we must keep confidential.
-It is not a discussion.
-We do not comment on what another person shares.
+It is not a discussion or a study lesson.
+We do not need to comment on what another person shares.
 We do not agree with or disagree with what another person says.
 All comments should be ‘I’ focused.
-It is not about us or you.
+It is not about ‘us’ or ‘you’.
 It is about ‘me’!

 Of course, setting out the steps feels a bit mechanical and as I said earlier they are not necessarily linear.
 In fact they should flow but I think particularly at the start we need some sort of discipline, some sort of structure to guide us, to help us.